 You said:

-• was partially asleep, therefore did not have full consent of the will, it would be a venial sin.
+If one was partially asleep, they did not have full consent of the will, therefore there was no either no sin or it could have been a venial sin.

-If the person does not have full consent of the will, there is no mortal sin.
+If the person (as in this situation) does not have full consent of the will, there is no mortal sin.

 You said: